Nikolaos-Gkionis/ccs-website-prototype/README.md

 - npm install
 - npm run dev (to run locally)

+### Styling the build

+- use the ccs-layout.html file in the layouts folder with the unbranded version of the kit

 ### Node version requirements

 We always recommend you use the current long term support (LTS) version of Node.js.